Winston Churchill's grandson to vote against PM Johnson, risking expulsion from party

 LONDON (Reuters) - Nicholas Soames, the grandson of Britain’s World War Two leader Winston Churchill, said he would vote against Prime Minister Boris Johnson on Brexit on Tuesday, a step that enforcers have warned would lead to expulsion from the Conservative Party.

+Johnson’s party has warned lawmakers they will be expelled if they vote against the government and seize control of parliamentary business in a bid to force a Brexit delay.

+Among more than a dozen pro-EU Conservative lawmakers who have indicated they may rebel against the government are Ken Clarke, 79, the oldest sitting British lawmaker in the House of Commons, who was finance minister under Prime Minister John Major, and the former finance minister Philip Hammond.

 “I will be voting against the government tonight with a very heavy heart,” Soames said.
-Johnson’s party officials had warned that rebels would lose the parliamentary party “whip” if they vote against the government.

 Soames, 71, who was knighted by Queen Elizabeth in 2014, has represented the electoral area of Mid Sussex, south of London, since 1997 having previously been Member of Parliament for nearby Crawley.